vaibhav164/ToDoApp/README.md

 4.  `<Button>` this is used to insert button on project it syntax is as `<Button title="Click Me" onPress={() =>console.warn('Button Pressed')}/>`.

-5. To get Dimension of Scree of the Device use the code as `console.log(Dimensions.get("screen"));`
+5. To get Dimension of Screen of the Device use the code as `console.log(Dimensions.get("screen"));`

 ### Orientation Setting

-    -To set the Bothe orientiatio for your all go to app.json file and change orientation from potrait mode to default.
+    -To set the Both orientiation for your all devices go to app.json file and change orientation from potrait mode to default.

 # Initial Outputs are as